Baxos: Backing off for Robust and Efficient Consensus: Design

 \subsection{The \sys Algorithm}

 At its core, \sys uses the same logic as the Synod core of the Paxos protocol ({\it \synod}) \cite{lamport1989part}, where each replica can propose values.
 However, \synod fails to achieve liveness if there are concurrent proposals for the same consensus instance. \sys addresses this liveness issue by using REB: if there are concurrent requests for the same consensus instance, \sys replicas {\it back off} for a random amount of time to prevent further collisions.
 This ensures that one proposer succeeds in committing their value for the consensus instance within a few retries.
-We present the pseudocode in Algorithm~\ref{Baxos_algorithm} in the Appendix.
-In particular, we focus on single-choice \sys in the following which replicates a log of size one.
-We defer the discussion of multi-choice \sys to Appendix~\ref{multi_choice_Baxos}.

 We use the term {\it try} to denote the concept of {\it Ballot} number in \synod, and the term {\it choice} to indicate a consensus instance.
 A sequence of {\it choice} elements make the replicated log.
 As in Paxos, each replica can take on the role as an {\it Acceptor}, {\it Proposer}, and {\it Learner}~\cite{lamport2001paxos}.